ayushnbaral/sleepy-sunrise/README.md

-# Sleepy Sunrise — A Physics Modeling Project
+# ☀️ Sleepy Sunrise — A Physics Modeling Project

 **Developed by Archith Sridhar and Ayush Baral**

 We are rising high school juniors with a strong interest in physics and applied mathematics.
 This project is a collaborative effort to explore and visualize fundamental physical systems through computational modeling.

+---

 ## 🌐 Current Focus

-Our current module centers on simulating orbital mechanics—beginning with the Earth-Moon system.
+Our current modules focus on **gravitational modeling and orbital dynamics**, including:
-Using Python, NumPy, and Matplotlib, we developed an animated simulation featuring:

-- Orbital motion with smooth animation
+### 🔄 Solar System Simulation
+- Realistic orbital motion of the Sun and 8 planets
+- Velocity Verlet integration for accurate trajectories
-- Motion trails and glow effects
+- Smooth animations with trails and color-coded planets
+- Toggleable zoom and simulation speed
+- Built-in support for UI-based interaction (Tkinter)

+### 🌙 Earth-Moon System
+- Two-body simulation of circular orbit
-- Adjustable simulation parameters
+- Adjustable mass, velocity, and distance parameters
+- Educational visualization of angular motion and gravitational pull

+---

 ## ⚙️ Tools & Concepts

-- **Languages & Libraries:** Python, NumPy, Matplotlib
+- **Languages & Libraries:** Python, NumPy, Matplotlib (Tkinter for UI)
-- **Physics Topics:** Circular motion, angular velocity, gravitational modeling
+- **Physics Topics:** Newtonian gravity, orbital mechanics, circular motion, numerical integration (Velocity Verlet)

+---

 ## 🚀 Project Goals

 This repository serves as a learning sandbox for deepening our understanding of classical mechanics and computational physics.

-Future development will include:

-- Two-body and three-body simulations
+### Future Plans:
 - N-body gravitational systems
-- Broader physics models (e.g. collisions, field visualizations)
+- Multi-moon or binary star simulations
+- Electromagnetic field and collision visualizations
+- Exportable animations and interactive sliders for user control

+---

 ## 📌 Purpose

 Our goal is to document our progress and create accessible visual simulations that reflect both our learning and curiosity.
-This is an ongoing collaborative project meant to grow as we do.
+This is an ongoing collaborative project that we will continue to expand as our skills and interests grow.